marisafrommsft/computerscience/Events and Hacks/Student Hacks/dubhacks/readme.md

 **Once we have Azure Champ winners, we'll give them this information + Marisa will provide the super secret code:**
 - Here are the steps that the Azure Champ winners need to take to participate in the Imagine Cup.
-1. Visit www.imaginecup.com and Register for the 2019 Imagine Cup
+- Visit www.imaginecup.com and Register for the 2019 Imagine Cup
-2. Once registered, gather the required materials to *submit* to the *REGION* Online Semifinals
+- Once registered, gather the required materials to *submit* to the *REGION* Online Semifinals
-a.
-Create a team of up to 3 members
+-    Create a team of up to 3 members.
-i.
 The team can be created before submitting at the Account page or at the time of submission
-b.
-Submit the required materials prior to the *REGION* deadline *Submission Deadline*
+-    Submit the required materials prior to the *REGION* deadline *Submission Deadline*
-i.
-Project Title & Description ii.
-Project Proposal (Word, PDF or PPT document detailing the project) iii.
-Software Upload (Package your project so that our judges can evaluate your solution – Zip file or link to project) iv.
-Software Instructions (Instructions on how to install and interact with the project)
+-    For the software upload, package your project so that our judges can evaluate your solution in a Zip file or link to project.
-v.
-Presentation Video (3min pitch and demo video as if presenting to live judges) vi.
-Event Code: Please input *EVENTCODE* as the Event Code
+-    For the event code, please input the code you got from Marisa at the hackathon.
+Didn't catch her? mamessi@microsoft.com
-3. The Azure Champ winning projects will be evaluated against other Azure Champ winning projects in for a spot at the Regional Final
+- The Azure Champ winning projects will be evaluated against other Azure Champ winning projects in for a spot at the Regional Finals.
-a.
 All teams not chosen to advance will be given a second chance by being evaluated against all Imagine Cup teams in their region for the remaining spots at the Regional Final

 ## Links to Azure student developer programs (OK to share)